 With the advent of the agricultural and industrial revolutions, we have introduced numerous false inflammatory triggers in our lifestyle, driving us to a state of chronic systemic low grade inflammation that eventually leads to typically Western diseases via an evolutionary conserved interaction between our immune system and metabolism.
 The underlying triggers are an abnormal dietary composition and microbial flora, insufficient physical activity and sleep, chronic stress and environmental pollution.
 B. Ruiz-Núñeza et al. 2013

 But what is the relationship between diet and the systemic low-grade inflammation?
 Studies have shown increased inflammation in subjects whose diets are high in refined starches, sugar, saturated and trans fats.
 Diets rich in omega-3, natural antioxidants, phytochemicals and micronutrients commonly found in fruits and vegetables have, on the other hand, been shown to decrease the level of low-grade inflammation.
-It is thus becoming clearer that dietary components have the ability to modulate the immune system and have a direct positive or negative affect on inflammation.
+It is thus becoming clearer that dietary components have the ability to modulate the immune system and have a direct positive or negative effect on inflammation.
 In 2009, Philip Cavicchia and his team at the University of South Carolina, published a paper in the Journal of Nutrition describing a new tool, based on a pro-inflammatory biomarker, that could assess the beneficial or detrimental effects of an individual’s diet on the appearance of chronic low-grade inflammation.
-The use of proinflammatory biomarkers could help healthcare professionals in advising adherence to healthy diet patterns, such as Mediterranean diet, that reduce the level of chronic low-grade inflammation.
+The use of pro-inflammatory biomarkers could help healthcare professionals in advising adherence to healthy diet patterns, such as Mediterranean diet, that reduce the level of chronic low-grade inflammation.

 For B. Ruiz-Núñeza, we should “take a step back” in evolutionary terms, and resemble more our pre-industrial revolution ancestors in our dietary habits.